 The African Studies Program offers FLAS fellowships through its Title VI National Resource Center grant from the U.S. Department of Education.
 These fellowships support the study of approved foreign languages and related area studies course work in preparation for careers in teaching, research, government service, the non-profit and private sectors.
 Applicants are especially encouraged to consider careers in government service identified by the Secretary of Education as areas of national need, as well as in areas of need in the education, business and nonprofit sectors.

 Indiana University graduate students wishing to learn an African language may apply for an Academic Year fellowship to study an African language relevant to their area of research at the intermediate or advanced levels.
 Undergraduates demonstrating a commitment to African Studies through enrollment in one of the minors or the certificate are also eligible to apply.
-Currently approved African languages include Akan/Twi, Arabic, Bamana, Swahili, Wolof, Yoruba, and Zulu.
+Currently approved African languages include Akan/Twi, Arabic (focus is Arabic-speaking regions of Africa; at IU, taught by NELC), Bamana, Swahili, Wolof, Yoruba, and Zulu.
 For graduate students, the fellowship carries a stipend of $15,000 per year and a fee scholarship covering up to 12 credits of course work per semester (maximum total of 24 credits for the academic year).
 For undergraduates, the fellowship provides a stipend of up to $5,000 per academic year and a tuition award of up to $10,000; exact amounts may vary depending on other sources of funding.
 Award recipients must undertake full-time study during the award period.
 In addition to enrolling in the chosen language, they must take at least one Africa focused area studies course each semester, offered through or cross-listed with African Studies and approved by the African Studies Program.

 PLEASE NOTE: The availability of FLAS awards in Academic Year 2018-19 is contingent upon confirmation of federal funding from the U.S. Department of Education for all FLAS Centers.
 Please check this website regularly for updates regarding the Academic Year 2018-19 FLAS competition, which will occur separately and after the Summer 2018 competition.